3.8. Loop Control

 (Highlighted lines are inputs)

-loop example, the program will repeatedly prompt for password
+In above while loop example, the program will repeatedly prompt for password

-until the correct one is not entered, in this case python
+until the correct one is not entered, in this case python.

 word = input('Enter a word')